 Acceptance is the Key to being Truly Free

 Accepting who you are in general is a personal journey for all of us; with challenges and obstacles of all sorts along the way.
 However, it can also be an exciting adventure that should be acknowledged and accepted by not only yourself, but the people who mean the most to you and who may or may not have already lived, experienced and travelled this journey with you.
-Coming out as LGBTQ+ certainly isn't always easy!
+Coming out as LGBTQIA+ certainly isn't always easy!

 Of course, how we choose or need to come out, is always different - not only down to our personal preferences or style or personality and so many other vital reasons, but also very much down to our circumstances – family, friends, colleagues, lifestyle – again, so many more key factors - unfortunately, not all positive or easy!